BoYanZh/Canvas-Syncer/README.md

 *Note:*
 1. `courseCode` should be something like `VG100`, `VG101`
-2. `courseID` should be a integer.
+2. `courseID` should be an integer.
 Check the canvas link of the course. e.g. `courseID = 7` for <https://umjicanvas.com/courses/7>.

 If you have not installed `pip` yet, you may refer to <https://pip.pypa.io/en/stable/installing/> or the search engine to get your `pip`.